 Strong, Uncomfortable Feelings

 The feeling of resentment can be very distressing.
-Other uncomfortable feelings may come along with it, too.
+Other uncomfortable feelings may come along with it, too, and may linger.
 You may develop feelings of regret for the things you did or said or the way your life turned out.
 You might begin to feel inadequate if you believe you didn’t handle the situation well.
 These intense feelings can disrupt your life and may even lead to other mental health issues like depression or anxiety.

 If you often feel resentful, you might begin to avoid conflict.
 Because you haven’t let go of the resentment, you may not feel ready to face difficult situations.
 And it’s understandable if you don’t want to be hurt anymore.
 But facing challenges is often the only way to find satisfaction and pleasure in your life.
 Many people find that working through their resentment frees them to deal with new conflicts when they need to do so to get what they desire or achieve their goals.